 - Match Name in Search - Enable or disable the selection of presets exactly matching the search name.

 The Presets panel contains a restricted subset of the preset types supported by VectorStyler.
 Preset types can also be created in other places or panels, that are not suitable as an object attribute.
 Examples of such preset types are: action presets, font collection, bristle brush tip shapes, snapping options, and many more.

 The complete set of preset groups and preset types can be managed using the Preset Manager command from the Styles menu.
 The preset manager can be used to create or remove preset groups, edit and organize content of a preset type, import preset files into a preset collection, remove presets from preset types.

 The preset manager view contains the following fields:

-- Groups - Shows a list of all the preset groups currently active in the application.
-These are the Document, Application and user defined preset groups.
+- Groups - Opens a list of all the preset groups currently active in the application.
+These are the Document, Presets and user defined preset groups.
 New preset groups can be created using the Create Group button.

-- Preset - Shows a list of all the preset types stored in the current preset group.
-A preset type contains a collection of presets of a single type, stored in a separate file.
-For example, colors and shapes will be in different preset types.
+- Preset - Opens a list of all the preset types stored in the selected preset group.
+A preset type contains a collection of presets of a single type, stored in a file.
+For example, colors and shapes will be in different preset types, and in different files.

 - The list of presets in the selected preset type is shown in the list below the Presets field.
 This list provides a hierarchical view of presets in a single preset type, allowing the browsing and editing of preset folders.